 How to Become a Nurse in Maine

 Aspiring nurses in Maine complete the same basic steps to obtain licensure as they would in any other state.
-They earn their chosen degree, take their NCLEX exams, and await approval by the Maine State Board of Nursing.
-However, this state has a few unique expectations for its nurses, including licensing costs and procedures, that vary compared to other places in the U.S. The information below can guide you through the process of becoming a licensed nurse in Maine.
+They earn their chosen degree, take their NCLEX exams, and await approval from the Maine State Board of Nursing.
+That said, some requirements in Maine vary from other U.S. states, including licensing costs and procedures.
+The information below can guide you through the process of becoming a licensed nurse in Maine.

-BSN holders who plan to become nurse practitioners, advanced nurses with a clinical specialty, or nursing educators may later pursue a master’s in nursing (MSN).
-A nurse with an MSN has broader employment options and higher income potential.
+BSN holders who plan to become nurse practitioners, advanced nurses with a clinical specialty, or nursing educators may later pursue a master's in nursing (MSN).
+A nurse with an MSN usually enjoys broader employment options and higher income potential.

 Nurses interested in pursuing the field's highest leadership positions typically go on to pursue a doctor of nursing practice (DNP) or other terminal nursing degree.

 To become an RN without prior nursing background, working students can pursue online ADN degree programs.
-ADN holders can enroll in online RN to BSN programs in Maine.
-BSN holders seeking advanced credentials can also earn their master’s degree through online MSN programs in Maine.
-Graduates of non-nursing baccalaureate programs have the option to pursue accelerated nursing programs in Maine and earn a BSN and/or MSN.
+ADN holders can enroll in online RN-to-BSN programs in Maine.
+BSN holders seeking advanced credentials can also earn their master's degree through online MSN programs in Maine.
+Graduates of non-nursing baccalaureate programs might consider accelerated nursing programs in Maine to earn their BSN and/or MSN.

 Students can expect to spend one to three years pursuing their online nursing degree.
 Distance nursing students complete most coursework online but must also fulfill on-site clinical hours.
 Most students meet these requirements on the job, but students not currently employed in the field may work with program advisors to find a suitable location.